Public Safety 911 (Mac) - How Public Safety 911 App (Desktop Activator) Works

 Can I use Public Safety 911 from my laptop?

-No. Parkland computers are named according to their location.
-Due to their mobility, the machine names associated with laptops cannot be relied upon to accurately reflect the laptop’s location at the time of the emergency.
+Yes.
+Parkland computers are named according to their room number.
+It should be noted that machine names associated with laptops cannot be relied upon to accurately reflect the laptop’s location at the time of the emergency.

 The Menu Bar icon has an x in the bottom right of it.
 What should I do?